vitamin B-9, folacin, folate, tetrahydrofolic acid, tetrahydropteroylglutamic acid, THF

-Folic acid, folate, or vitamin B9, is a water-soluble vitamin.
-It plays an important part in cell division, in the creation of cells in the blood-forming organs and bone marrow, and in the proper development of the fetal spinal cord during pregnancy.
+Folic acid, folate, or vitamin B-9, is a water-soluble vitamin.
+It plays an important part in cell division and in making cells in the blood-forming organs and bone marrow.
+It also plays a role in the development of the fetal spinal cord during pregnancy.
 Like the other B vitamins, folic acid plays an important role in energy production.

 The body converts folic acid to tetrahydrofolic acid.
-Tetrahydrofolic acid plays an important part in cell division and is intimately involved in nucleic acid (DNA and RNA) synthesis.
+Tetrahydrofolic acid plays an important part in cell division.
+It’s involved in nucleic acid (DNA and RNA) synthesis.

 Folic acid deficiency causes larger-than-normal red blood cells and other abnormalities in white and red blood cells.
 This is called macrocytic anemia.

 Research suggests that folic acid supplements can reduce the incidence of neural tube defects (spina bifida) in newborn infants by up to 50%.
-For this reason, the National Institutes of Health and Centers for Disease Control and Prevention recommend that women of childbearing age receive a minimum of 400 micrograms (mcg) of folic acid daily.
+For this reason, the National Institutes of Health and Centers for Disease Control and Prevention recommend that women of childbearing age take a minimum of 400 micrograms (mcg) of folic acid per day.
 To be effective, these requirements must be met on a daily basis, starting at least three months before becoming pregnant.

-According to the American Heart Association (AHA), folic acid supplements have not been shown in controlled trials to affect the development or recurrence of cardiovascular disease.
-At this time, the AHA does not recommend the use of folic acid or vitamin B supplements to reduce the risk for cardiovascular disease.
+According to the American Heart Association (AHA), folic acid supplements haven’t been shown to affect the development or recurrence of heart disease.
+At this time, the AHA doesn’t recommend the use of folic acid or vitamin B supplements to reduce the risk for heart disease.

 Folic acid is used to prevent or treat folic acid deficiencies.
-Folic acid supplementation in women of childbearing age and pregnant mothers can reduce the risk for neural tube defects in newborns by 50% if women take them before and during pregnancy.
+Folic acid supplements can reduce the risk for neural tube defects in newborns by 50% if women take them before and during pregnancy.

 Liver, calf's (beef)

-Between 50 and 95 percent of folic acid may be destroyed in the cooking process.
-For instance, 100 g of raw lima beans contain 130 mcg of folic acid, while 100 g of canned lima beans (drained) contain only 13 mcg—only one-tenth of the raw, unprocessed product.
+Between 50–95% of folic acid may be destroyed in the cooking process.
+For instance, 100 g of raw lima beans contains 130 mcg of folic acid.
+But 100 g of canned lima beans (drained) contain sonly 13 mcg.
+This is just one-tenth of the raw, unprocessed product.

-Folic acid is unstable in light and easily oxidized in open air.
-As a result, it should be stored in a light-resistant, airtight container at room temperature.
+Folic acid is unstable in light.
+It’s easily oxidized in open air.
+You should store it in a light-resistant, airtight container.
+Keep it at room temperature.

-Healthy people seldom experience overt folic acid deficiency.
-However, deficiencies can result from improper diet or a malabsorption syndrome.
-People suffering from chronic hemolytic anemias, including sickle cell anemia, G6PD deficiency or thalassemia, may need folic acid supplements.
-Other conditions that increase the need for folic acid include malabsorption syndromes (common with lactose intolerance, celiac sprue, or cystic fibrosis), inflammatory bowel disease (Crohn's disease or ulcerative colitis), surgical removal of the jejunum (a portion of the small intestine), malignancy (cancer), hemochromatosis, hypothyroidism (under-active thyroid gland), kidney dialysis, and moderate to heavy alcohol use.
+Healthy people rarely have folic acid deficiency.
+But deficiencies can result from improper diet or a malabsorption syndrome.
+People with chronic hemolytic anemias, including sickle cell anemia, G6PD deficiency or thalassemia, may need folic acid supplements.
+Other conditions that increase the need for folic acid include:

-Women who are pregnant or breastfeeding may need to take vitamin supplements, but must consult a physician before doing so.
+Women who are pregnant or breastfeeding may need to take supplements, but you should talk to your healthcare provider before doing so.
 The difference between prescription and over-the-counter prenatal vitamins is the amount of folic acid they contain.

-The primary disease associated with folic acid deficiency is megaloblastic anemia.
-In this condition, the red blood cells are enlarged (macrocytic), but usually have normal amounts of hemoglobin inside (normochromic).
+The main disease linked with folic acid deficiency is megaloblastic anemia.
+In this condition, the red blood cells are enlarged (macrocytic).
+But they tend to have normal amounts of hemoglobin inside (normochromic).

-If you have a folic acid deficiency, you have a reduced number of white blood cells is reduced and often the nuclei of white cells have excessive numbers of lobes (hypersegmentation).
+If you have a folic acid deficiency, you have a reduced number of white blood cells.
+The nuclei of the white cells have excessive numbers of lobes (hypersegmentation).

-There are no known side effects associated with large doses of folic acid.
-However, excessively large dosages may cause damage to the kidneys from crystal formation.
+There are no known side effects linked with large doses of folic acid.
+But excessively large dosages may cause kidney damage.
 High doses may also cause a loss of appetite.

-Do not take folic acid without physician supervision if you have undiagnosed or untreated pernicious anemia unless your healthcare provider tells you to do so.
-High doses of folic acid can mask pernicious anemia, which is due to vitamin B12 deficiency.
-Close monitoring may be necessary for people who are at risk for vitamin B12 deficiency, but also require folic acid supplements.
+You shouldn’t take folic acid if you have untreated pernicious anemia unless your healthcare provider tells you to do so.
+High doses of folic acid can mask pernicious anemia.
+This is due to vitamin B-12 deficiency.
+Your healthcare provider may watch you closely if you have vitamin B-12 deficiency, and you also need folic acid supplements.

 Your Family's Health